 Geico is better than American Family overall.
 Geico and American Family offer comparable insurance options when it comes to products, and discounts, but Geico beats American Family in terms of customer reviews and cost.
+The average cost of a Geico policy in California is $54 per month, while the average cost of an American Family policy is $108 per month.
 Furthermore, Geico is available in all 50 states and Washington D.C., while American Family is only available in 19 states: Arizona, Colorado, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Nebraska, Nevada, North Dakota, Ohio, Oregon, South Dakota, Utah, Washington, and Wisconsin.

 Below, you can find even more details about how Geico and American Family stack up against one another.

 - Types of Insurance: Geico beats American Family

 - NAIC Rating: American Family beats Geico

 - J.D.
 Power Rating: Geico ties with American Family

 Geico has higher customer satisfaction ratings than American Family across a variety of platforms, including J.D.
 Power, the National Association of Insurance Commissioners (NAIC), and user reviews on WalletHub.
 Both companies, however, have received good scores from leading credit rating agencies such as AM Best, S&P, and Moody’s Investors Service.
 This is important because it serves as evidence of their financial strength and claims-paying ability.

 Both companies have received their fair share of detractors, though, as Geico and American Family have received more than the average number of customer complaints as insurance companies of a similar size, according to the NAIC.
 For Geico, customer complaints highlight unsatisfactory settlement offers.
 For American Family, complaints focus on the company’s tendency to delay/deny claims.